Introduction to Mycorrhizae

 FAQs About The Dirt on Mycorrhizae

-• What are soil mycorrhizal fungi and why are they important?
+What is mycorrhizae, and why are they important?

-• Fungal spores are the reproductive units of mycorrhizal fungi.
+Fungal spores are the reproductive units of mycorrhizal fungi.
 When they germinate, they grow into hyphae that seek out plant roots to form a symbiotic relationship.
-These spores are critical in spreading the fungi to new environments and facilitating the establishment of new mycorrhizal products in agriculture and horticulture.
+The spore counts in a product indicate the number of viable spores available to form associations with new plants.
+These spores help the fungi colonize the plant root zone, promoting nutrient exchange and strengthening plant health.

-• The root epidermis is the outermost layer of the root where the initial interaction between the fungi and the plant takes place.
-Mycorrhizal fungi colonize this layer before penetrating deeper into the root tissues (in the case of arbuscular mycorrhizae) or wrapping around the root (as in ectomycorrhizal roots), allowing the exchange of nutrients and signals between the fungal species and the plant host.
+The root epidermis is where the initial interaction between mycorrhizal fungi and plant roots occurs.
+The fungi colonize this outer layer of the root before penetrating deeper tissues (in the case of arbuscular mycorrhizae) or forming a sheath around the root (as with ectomycorrhizal roots).
+This connection allows the exchange of nutrients and chemical signals between the plant and fungi.

 Additional Resources